Nudge Update from the Trenches

-Online Math.
+Online Math (2012-2014).
 Historically, our first project with P+ was nudging students to successful completion in newly ONLINE math courses in pre-calculus and statistics.
 These new courses were a concern, much desired in the online format by working adults, but - as is always the case with the online format - worrisome for the administration if students would be more at risk not to complete.
 The students were sent nudges regarding due dates, study habits, stresses and staying focused.
 The program was also expanded to include a new economics course for two quarters.
 The results were that online students stayed on task, completing with equivalent grades as the face-to-face sections and with higher grades and completion rates than their online peers who opted out of text message support.

-First Year Students.
+First Year Students (2014-2017).
 Given our success with online math, we wondered if text message nudging would work on a more general, equally vulnerable population?
 As with most campuses, our greatest retention challenge is our first-year students.
 We began nudging first year students during the 2014-2015 school term, with supportive messages regarding finding resources, feeling connected, studying, and feeling a part of the campus.

-In 2016-2017, we are serving 488 first year students.
+In 2016-2017, we served 488 first year students.
 We typically find that 60-70% of these students will return texts that ask them questions.
 We do allow stopouts, but less than 20% of students choose to stopout.
 Even the majority of participating non-responders (those who choose to receive but don't return texts) respond in year-end surveys that they found the service helpful and that they would recommend it for all new students.

 Research shows that setting intentions increases the likelihood that people will take action for which they've made a commitment, so our messages often ask students to make commitments to choose a time to study, to seek tutoring, to visit a resource in which they have expressed interest.
 Although our work with first-year students has not moved the dial on retention overall, the qualitative evidence is that students see the campus as a more welcoming, supportive place due to the nudges that pop up on their phone.
 From a student: "IT’S LIKE YOU CAN’T REALLY FAIL, OR IF YOU’RE THINKING OF FAILING, IT HELPS YOU TO CHANGE YOUR THOUGHTS."

-Summer Melt.
+Summer Melt (2014-2017).
 Another retention challenge we've taken on with messaging concerns the infamous "summer melt," when students in good academic standing disappear, never returning after the summer break.
 UWT traditionally loses 6-9% of our first-year students and 5% of our sophomores at that moment.
 A body at rest wants to stay at rest, and it sometimes needs a nudge to get back in motion.

 |2014||20% (14 students)|